 After graduating in 2006, Emma travelled to Napa Valley in California for the harvest, where she stayed for nearly two years as oenologist and laboratory manager at Cuvaison Estate Wines.
-Following this she completed a cool climate vintage at Tamar Ridge in Tasmania, before moving back to the UK and setting up Custom Crush UK Ltd – a wine analysis laboratory and consultancy - through which she met Owner and Chairman of Hattingley Valley Wines, Simon Robinson, just as he had planted his vines.
+Following this she completed a cool climate vintage at Tamar Ridge in Tasmania, before moving back to the UK to set up a wine analysis laboratory and consultancy - through which she met Owner and Chairman of Hattingley Valley Wines, Simon Robinson, just as he had planted his vines.

 Emma uses the traditional method for producing our sparkling wine, but what sets our wines apart from the rest is the subtle use of oak barrels.
 The winery, which has a capacity of over 500 tonnes, ferments a small proportion of the wines each year, as well as ageing on lees in stainless steel tanks, helping soften the wines before they go into bottles for the second fermentation.